MPIIComputationalEpigenetics/DeepBlue-Manual/05-working-on/05-09-aggregation.md

 | @AGG.SD             | Regions standard deviation |
 | @AGG.COUNT          | Regions count              |

+Please, remember that DeepBlue does not aggregate inter-region regions, only the regions that are fully overlapped by some `query_region_id`.

 In the following example, we aggregate the retrieved data into tiling regions of length 100000.
 In the, end we remove the aggregated regions that do not contain any region: